 Spring has definitely sprung!
 And nothing says spring like TULIPS.
 You know by now I’m kind of obsessed with spring blooms and flower fields.
-I’ve always wanted to go see the Lavendar Fields in France and of course the Tulip Fields in Holland.
+I’ve always wanted to go see the Lavendar Fields in France and of course the Tulip Fields in the Netherlands.
 But not having made it there yet, I’ve found some lovely tulip fields in Washington DC.
-Well it’s actually NOT in the City, but in the ‘burbs just outside of DC.
+Well these tulip fields are not in Washington DC, but in the ‘burbs just outside of DC.
 And even better I’ve found a few tulip fields close enough to DC for a weekend trip or even a day trip, so keep reading!

 Brookside Garden Tulips in Washington DC and Maryland

-My favorite “field” is actually not a field at all but a garden, Brookside Garden to be exact.
+My favorite tulilp field in Washington DC is actually not a field at all but a garden, Brookside Garden to be exact.
 Just a little outside of Washington DC, in Wheaton Maryland, Brookside Garden is a lovely public garden that is completely free and has quite the showing of tulips.
 They were tall, lush, and full with a variety of colors.
 Strolling through the gardens was spectacular and definitely gave me that Holland feeling.
 And they have much much more than just tulips.
 There’s wisteria and azaleas as well and a little Japanese tea house.
 Brookside is also a popular wedding venue (I know because I looked at it as a possibility for my own wedding) so the gardens are always immaculately maintained.
-Brookside Garden is definitely the best place to see tulips in Montgomery County Maryland.
+Brookside Garden is definitely the best place to see tulips in Washington DC.

 Brookside Garden is located at 1800, Visitors Center, Glenallan Ave, Wheaton, MD 20902.